Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 5. Iterate

-Whenever you change the skill code, you have to compile it again and you have to invalidate the Pharia Kernel's skill chach in order to load the new skill version.
+Whenever you change the skill code, you have to compile it again and you have to invalidate the Pharia Kernel's skill cache in order to load the new skill version.

 ```shell